The BEST Sites for Free Cricut Designs and Silhouette SVG Cut Files

 Above I mentioned my favorite sites for free designs that come with commercial licenses.
 These are so useful if you plan on selling items you make with SVGs.
 If you are just a gal who loves crafting for fun, then you will want to save, bookmark, pin this post.

 You’re about to have your socks wowed off with this amazing list.
-It is your one stop resource for where to find the best free svg files.
+It is your one-stop resource for where to find the best cut files for FREE.

 If you’re looking for something specific, I guarantee a google or Pinterest search will direct you to one of these amazing sites.